biggaboy212/Public-Resources/MacLib/Documentation.md

   Multi <boolean> -- Allow multiple choices?
   Required <boolean> -- Force the user to select at minimum one choice?
   Options <table>
-  Default <number or table> -- If Multi is enabled, you must input a table of every option name that you want enabled, if disabled you must input the order in which the default option is at.
+  Default <number or table> -- If Multi is enabled, you must input a table of every option name that you want enabled.
+If Multi is disabled you must input the order in which the default option is at.
   Callback <function><string or table> -- If Multi is enabled it returns a table like such: {"Option 1" = true, "Option 2" = true}.
 If Multi is disabled it will return the name of the selected option.
 })
 ```